 You will be successful at placing the critical illness coverage if instead of seeing these outcomes as negative, you shift your perspective and see these outcomes as positive.
 Having a policy with a rating or exclusion means that your client is a higher risk for the insurance company.
 The good news for your client is that their application was not declined.
 When you think of the numerous conditions being covered and the range of age that diagnosis of these conditions can occur, it's not a surprise that ratings and exclusions for critical illness insurance are higher than you would find for life insurance.
-Also, remember that with medical advancements in modern medicine, a person is more likely to suffer and survive a critical illness event than they are to die from it.
-That means there are a lot of moving parts that are assessed by the underwriter in making their decision on coverage.
+There are a lot of moving parts that are assessed by the underwriter in making their decision on coverage.
 Life insurance underwriting looks at life expectancy and assessing the probability of premature death.

 Setting your clients' expectations of critical illness insurance underwriting outcomes regarding the frequency of ratings and exclusions during the sales process enhances your chances of placing a modified policy should one occur.
 A client who does not hear about the possibility of modified coverage until they are staring at a rating or exclusion is more likely to be surprised, then angered, by the decision-and ultimately less likely to take the coverage.
-Having a preemptive discussion is especially crucial with critical illness insurance where the modification may be necessary due to family (not the client's own) health history.
+Having a pre-emptive discussion is especially crucial with critical illness insurance where the modification may be necessary due to family (not the client's own) health history.